 - Control and restrict the number and flow of customers/clients at any one time in your store/business to maintain physical distancing

-- Post signs to remind customers/clients to maintain physical distancing
+- Post signs to remind employees and customers/clients to maintain physical distancing

 - Install partitions wherever possible to protect staff and customers/clients